Mary-xl/MarysBlog/_posts/2019-10-15-deep-learning.md

     -  deep learning
     -  paper digest
 ---
-_From this week, I will begin a paper digest series in which classic papers are read, extracted and discussed with relevant questions I could think of, then give reference answers or my thought.
+_From this week, I will begin a paper digest series in which classic papers are read, extracted and digest by asking relevant questions (I could think of), then give reference answers or my thought.
  This article is the digest from [1]_

 ## 1. Excerpt